shyd/STM32CubeF4/Projects/STM32F410xx-Nucleo/Examples/UART/UART_Printf/readme.txt

   @endverbatim

 @par Example Description

+This example shows how to reroute the C library printf function to the UART.
+It outputs a message sent by the UART on the HyperTerminal.

 The STM32 Nucleo boards integrate the ST-LINK/V2.1 interfacing with the PC and offering the following capabilities: